georgexyz19/georgexyz.com/content/posts/a-simple-flask-app.md

 note: 30

-I have been studying Flask Web Framework for some time.
+I have been studying Flask web framework for some time.
 Today I decide to write a simple app and deploy it to a Digital Ocean web server under my control.
 The Flask app itself is very simple.
 It is a temperature converter which converts temperature in fahrenheit to celsius.
 The source code is on github and the